danchoi/herbalizer/README.md

 HAML syntax may look more compact, but on a mnemonic level, HAML is not very [compact](http://www.faqs.org/docs/artu/ch04s02.html).
-You will often require the syntax reference on hand to write or decipher it.
+You will often require the syntax reference documentation on hand to write or decipher it.

 ERB is simpler, easier to remember the rules for, and more accessible to anyone familiar with HTML.
 ERB templates are easier to teach to beginners and easier